Short- and long-time path tightness of the continuum directed random polymer: Introduction

-Our main result on short-time and long-time tightness of $\cdrp$ (i.e., Theorems \ref{thm:ann_short}, \ref{ltight} and \ref{ltight.ptl}) follows a host of effort that attempts to unravel the geometry of $\cdrp$ paths.
+Our main result on short-time and long-time tightness of $\cdrp$ (i.e., Theorems \ref{thm:ann_short}, \ref{ltight} and \ref{ltight.ptl}) follows a host of efforts that attempts to unravel the geometry of $\cdrp$ paths.
 In \cite{dz22}, the authors showed that the quenched density of point-to-point long-time $\cdrp$ exhibit pointwise localization.
-In particular, they showed any particular point (i.e. midpoint) of point-to-point $\cdrp$ of length $t$ lives within a order $1$ window of a `favorite site' (depending only on the environment) and this favorite site varies in a $t^{2/3}$ window upon changing the environment.
+In particular, they showed any particular point on a point-to-point $\cdrp$ of length $t$ lives within a order $1$ window of a `favorite site' (depending only on the environment) and this favorite site varies in a $t^{2/3}$ window upon changing the environment.
 This suggests that the annealed law of polymers are within $t^{2/3}$ window \textit{pointwise}.
 Our theorems on long-time tightness extend this result to the \textit{full path} of the polymers.

 One of the key ingredients behind our tightness proofs is a detailed probabilistic understanding of the log-partition function of $\cdrp$.
 The log of the partition function of point-to-point $\cdrp$, i.e.,